How do I connect my XUMO to my TV?

 Q: Is XUMO free to use?

-A: While XUMO itself is free, some channels may offer premium content that requires a separate subscription.
-However, the majority of the content on XUMO is completely free to access.
+A: While you can browse XUMO without an account, creating one allows you to personalize your experience, save favorites, and access additional features.

-Connecting XUMO to your TV is a straightforward process that allows you to enjoy a vast array of entertainment options without breaking the bank.
-Follow these steps, and you’ll be streaming your favorite shows and movies on the big screen in no time.
+Connecting XUMO to your TV is a straightforward process that opens up a world of free entertainment.
+Follow the steps outlined in this guide, and you’ll be enjoying your favorite shows and movies in no time.
 Happy streaming!